 Misdemeanor Probation in Hillsborough County

-Contact an attorney at Sammis Law Firm if you are accused of violating misdemeanor probation for either a technical or substantive violation.
+Contact an attorney at Sammis Law Firm in Tampa, FL, if you are accused of violating misdemeanor probation for either a technical or substantive violation.

-You might be violated if you fail to report as required, change your residence without permission, get arrested for a new crime, or fail to complete the special conditions within the allotted time.
+You might be violated if you fail to report as required, change your residence without permission, get arrested for a new crime, or fail to complete a special condition of probation within the allotted time.

 After being sentenced to probation in the courtroom for a misdemeanor, you might be instructed to report to the misdemeanor probation office at the courthouse to check-in for the initial intake.
 Another probation office is set up for this same purpose at the Plant City Courthouse.